 If you are wondering what to do in Cartagena with kids, don’t worry, you have plenty of fun activities to choose from:

-1. Old Town Cartagena
+1. Wander Cartagena’s Old Town

 Enjoy following your eyes as you admire the beautiful colorful buildings complete with balconies draped with bougainvillea vines.
 There’s also great shopping and lots of dining options.

-Old Town Cartagena has a couple of fun & vibrant plazas, including Plaza de Bolívar and Plaza Santo Domingo.
 If you’re looking for a good laugh and an even better picture, there is a bronze sculpture of a large naked woman by famous Colombian artist Fernando Botero in Plaza Santo Domingo.
+Local legend has it that you’ll get good luck if you touch her left breast.
+Never hurts to try, right?

 Be sure to visit the far western edge of Old Town, where you can walk atop the city walls for a short stretch.
 The views of the Caribbean Sea are very nice and there are lots of cannons for the kids to climb on.

-2. Castillo de San Felipe de Barajas
+2. Visit Castillo de San Felipe de Barajas

 After paying admission, you walk up a winding road to get to the fort.
 Along the way there are many places to stop and look back on the excellent views of the city.